 The Collaborative Provision Group (CPG) has primary responsibility for the initial approval and maintenance of the standards of delivery and quality of programmes offered by the University under validation or other arrangements with external education providers.
-The University Academic Council has delegated responsibility for approving agreements between the University and a collaborating organisation to the Education Committee or Research and Postgraduate Committee as appropriate.
+The University's Academic Council has delegated responsibility for approving agreements between the University and a collaborating organisation to the Education Committee or Research and Postgraduate Committee as appropriate.
 Where there are major strategic agreements these must be approved by Academic Council and Senate.
+Where required, the Collaborative Provision Group will consider proposals through an electronic fast-track process to ensure progress is not inhibited by the committee schedule.
+Chair’s action will then be sought, as necessary, from the Education Committee or Research and Postgraduate Committee.

 It is not appropriate for a School or department at the University to enter into an institutional/programme agreement with a School or department in the partner organisation.
 For a partner organisation, the appropriate authority is the body responsible for academic matters and/or corporate management.